 Taking inventory of your things gives you the perfect opportunity to clear out any items that you don’t want or need.
 Whether you throw them out, donate it or sell it, this is an opportunity to declutter and start fresh in your new home.

-If you'd like to keep track of everything and make unpacking easier, you can pack the remaining belongings into boxes and neatly label them.
+If you'd like to keep track of everything and make unpacking easier, you can pack the belongings that have survived the process into boxes and neatly label them.